About the San Francisco Workshop

 Through exercises, students experiment with narrative and poetic techniques.
 Our exercises are designed to stimulate students’ imaginations while also teaching a lot of nuts-and-bolts narrative strategies.
 Our assignments focus on both fiction and poetry, and use published examples of both genres as models.

 Each week we assign a brief reading combined with an exercise, and the teacher explains the technique that makes the piece effective.
 The following week students bring their written exercise to class, where it is read aloud.
 Classmates offer feedback, and then the teacher, who has been trained for three years in The Writers Studio method, gives the final supportive critique.
-Three of the ten weeks are spent revising and deepening exercises written during the term.
+Three of the eight weeks are spent revising and deepening exercises written during the term.

-The Writers Studio San Francisco classes meet once a week for 10 weeks at The Mechanics Institute Building, #702, at 57 Post Street.
+The Writers Studio San Francisco classes meet once a week for eight weeks at The Mechanics Institute Building, #702, at 57 Post Street.
 For more information, please contact Mark Peterson: 415 321-9728 or [email protected].

 For the latest news and course announcements, check out The Writers Studio San Francisco Facebook Page and sign up for the newsletter.